 For example, yesterday you spent $18 on ads that brought you 6 new customers to your online store, but today you spent $50+ in ads and nobody even added your stuff to the cart.

 Why?
 Nobody knows…

-The only thing I know is that you will more than likely lose money on Facebook Ads, and most of the times you won’t even see a conversion or give up way before it happens because facebook chewed up all your ad money.
+The only thing I know is that you will more than likely lose money on Facebook Ads, and most of the time you won’t even see a conversion or give up way before it happens because Facebook burned up all your ad money.